 Example 1.
 Jeremy is 37 years old, and recently inherited a $300,000 IRA from his father who passed away in 2015 (the account was up to $305,000 by the end of 2015).
 Since his father passed away in 2015, the first year for required non-spouse beneficiary distributions is 2016.
 Jeremy will turn 38 years old in November of this year (2016), so his applicable distribution period is determined based on that age (even though he’s still 37 today).
 For a 38-year-old, the single life expectancy factor is 45.6, which means Jeremy will be required to take out $305,000 / 45.6 = $6,689 for his first RMD, or about 2.2% of the account balance.
 Next year, Jeremy’s life expectancy factor will be 44.6 (by subtracting 1 each year), then 43.6, then 42.6, etc., until in the 46th year the factor will drop below 1 and Jeremy will be required to take out the entire remainder of the account balance.

-Notably, the requirement for a non-spouse beneficiary to take out a minimum distribution is only a minimum requirement.
+Notably, the requirement for a non-spouse beneficiary to take out a minimum distribution is only a minimum requirement (albeit one subject to a 50% penalty if missed and not fixed!).
 Jeremy can still take out more, any time he wishes.
 To limit the beneficiary’s withdrawals to only the RMD amount, it’s necessary to either use a “see-through” trust as the beneficiary of the IRA (so the trustee controls the pace of the distributions), or instead an IRA annuity with a restricted beneficiary payout (which prevents the beneficiary from accelerating the distributions).